-- Stage one: complaint heard by staff member (though not the subject of the complaint); - Stage two: complaint heard by Headteacher/Senior staff; - Stage three: complaint heard by Chair/Vice chair/Panel of the Governing Body.
+- Stage one: complaint heard by staff member (though not the subject of the complaint). - Stage two: complaint heard by Headteacher/Senior staff; If verbal, the complainant may be asked to submit the complaint in writing to the Headteacher/Senior staff. - Stage three: complaint heard by Chair/Vice chair/Panel of the Governing Body.